 Dan only stirred from his drunken slumber when the train was well into Wyoming.
 He blinked in sunlight doubled by mountains of white snow.
 The sky was wide and blue.
 “Jay?”

 Jay gave him a cup of water.
 “We’re going to Sheridan, Dan.
 Like you wanted.”

 Dan drank the water and pulled his shirt over his face.
 “We’re on a train.”

 “You can’t get to an isolated South Pacific island on a train.”

 “Nope.”
-Jay made room for Bob to sit down as he returned from the restrooms.
-“Before we check out the Islands of Sheridan we’re taking preliminary notes in Sheridan, Wyoming.
-Bob Featherway here offered to let us sleep on his couch for a night or two.”
+Jay made room for Bob as he returned from the restrooms.
+“Before we go to the Islands of Sheridan we’re taking preliminary notes in Sheridan, Wyoming.
+Bob Featherway offered to let us sleep on his couch.”

 “It’s a fold-out,” added Bob.